Navy Undersea Pioneers

 To demonstrate the capability of nuclear-powered submarines and showcase America’s technological capabilities ahead of a Cold War-driven summit, Triton was chosen to carry out a fully-submerged voyage around the globe as her shakedown cruise.
 Triton was the largest submarine in the world at the time, and the only American submarine powered by two nuclear reactors.
 Beach and his crew completed the circumnavigation in 60 days, earning Triton a Presidential Unit Citation and Beach a Legion of Merit.

-Master Chief Carl Brashear was the Navy’s first African-American Master Diver and first amputee diver.
-Brashear enlisted in the Navy in 1948 and initially served as a steward.
+Master Chief Carl Brashear was the Navy’s first African American Master Diver and first amputee diver.
+Brashear enlisted in the Navy in 1948 and initially served as a steward — one of the only ratings open to African Americans at the time.
 After observing a salvage operation in 1950, he decided to become a diver and petitioned to attend dive school for four years before being admitted.
-He completed salvage dive school in 1955, despite experiencing harassment, hazing, and other threats, and went on to attend and complete deep-sea diving school in 1964.
+Brashear completed salvage dive school in 1954, despite experiencing harassment, hazing, and other threats, and went on to qualify as a first-class diver in 1964.

 Personnelman Seaman Kati Garner was the first woman to graduate U.S. Navy SCUBA diving school.
 When the Navy sought women for dive training in 1973, Kati jumped at the chance, bored with her WAVES typewriting classes.
 She found a trainer and mentor in SCM(DV) Robert Diecks, Swim Coordinator at the Recruit Training Center.
 Chief Diecks created a conditioning program to prepare Kati for the rigors of dive school.
 For three months, Kati met Chief Diecks every morning at 6:00 AM to run, swim laps, and do pushups, sit-ups, flutter kicks, and calisthenics.